olagold1/my-portfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Mobile first
+# Portfolio: setup and mobile first

-> Description the project.
+> This project is to create the first page of personal portfolio.

 ## html and css

-- Major languages
+- html and css
 - Frameworks
 - Technologies used